Aunty Matilda Williams-House

 Institutions/Organisations can bulk purchase enrolment packs, using the relevant link below, to sponsor their employees to be able to enrol into this program.
 Once purchased they will get a special code to share with their employees to individually register and enrol into the program.

-Testimonials from the Pilot
+Testimonials from the students

 (February 2022)